ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets.} Effective clinical teaching demands reasoning grounded in multimodal patient data.
-Thus, we prioritize datasets with rich contextual information that necessitate deep reasoning for both model training and evaluation.
-(1) \textbf{MedXpertQA \citep{zuo2025medxpertqabenchmarkingexpertlevelmedical}} is a benchmark for expert-level medical reasoning, containing 4,460 high-quality questions across 17 specialties from exams such as the USMLE.
-It includes text and multimodal subsets.
-For testing, 230 instances are randomly sampled from each subset, with the remaining ~4K cases used for training.
-(2) \textbf{MVME \citep{fan2024ai}} consists of 506 real-world medical records that simulate dynamic doctor-patient consultations.
-It evaluates models using Multi-View criteria covering the entire diagnostic process.
-The full dataset is used for testing.
+\textbf{Datasets.} We prioritize datasets with rich contextual information that necessitate deep reasoning: (1) \textbf{MedXpertQA} \citep{zuo2025medxpertqa}: A benchmark for expert-level reasoning containing 4,460 high-quality USMLE-style questions across 17 specialties.
+From its text-only and vision-language subsets, we randomly sample 230 instances each for testing, using the remaining $\sim$4K for training.
+(2) \textbf{MVME} \citep{fan2024ai}: Comprises 506 real-world records simulating dynamic doctor-patient consultations with Multi-View evaluation criteria, serving as a testbed for long-horizon dialogues.
+We utilize the full dataset for testing.